-Sensitivity kernels for phase and group velocities to perturbations in shear velocity as a function of depth at periods between 7 sec and 15 sec for the Tibetan plateau (Fig. 2) are shown in Figure 5.
+Sensitivity kernels for phase and group velocities to perturbations in shear velocity as a function of depth at periods between 7 and 15 s for the Tibetan plateau (Fig. 2) are shown in Fig. 5.
 The maximum sensitivity at these periods is in the middle crust, at depths between 20 and 60 km for Tibet.
-For shield areas, maximum sensitivity is between 10 to 40 km.
+For shield areas, maximum sensitivity is between 10 and 40 km.
 Sensitivity deepens as period increases.
 The group velocity sensitivity kernels usually have two lobes: a positive lobe in the upper crust and a negative lobe in the lower crust.
 The sensitivity kernels for phase velocity have only a positive lobe.
 Group velocity maxima are usually 1.5 to 2.0 times larger in magnitude than the maxima for the phase velocity kernels.
+For the considered range of periods, stretching of the crust without changing the mantle structure is roughly equivalent to the proportional change of the corresponding periods.
+For example, halving thickness of the Tibetan plateau crust will place the curves in Fig. 3 at the 15-s period roughly at 7 s and so forth.